shorebirdtech/handbook/src/content/docs/security.md

 template: doc
 ---

-# Security

 This is our public security policy, which is a subset of our security practices.

 This document exists both for education of our employees as well as for reference by our customers.
-Changes are welcome and should be reviewed the CEO.
+Pull requests are welcome.

 Authorship and change history for this policy are visible in the git history of this document.

 Management reviews this document annually.
 Last Reviewed: May 2024.

-Exceptions to these policies are reviewed by the CEO.
+Changes or exceptions to these policies should be reviewed by the CEO.

 ## About Shorebird